Treasures of the Mediterranean World: A Family Learning Adventure

 Sunday, July 14

-You will be met at the airport and transferred to the Westin Excelsior Hotel or similar, situated on the Via Veneto between the Spanish Steps and the gardens of the Villa Borghese.
+You will be met at the airport and transferred to the Westin Excelsior Rome, situated on the Via Veneto between the Spanish Steps and the gardens of the Villa Borghese.

 The afternoon is free to rest or to explore this corner of Rome on your own.
-In the evening, gather with fellow travelers for a Welcome Reception at the hotel, where Professor Kathleen Lynch and our Young Explorer Counselors will introduce you to the program ahead.
+In the evening, gather with fellow travelers for a Welcome Reception at the hotel, where Professor Kathleen Lynch, Jason Weiser and our Tour Manager will introduce you to the program ahead.

 Monday, July 15